-6.0 Post-installation Procedures
+5.0 Post-installation Procedures

-- 6.1 After installation is complete, check the door system for proper operation and locking. - 6.2 Ensure that flashing materials are covered (installation of exterior wall surface) in a time frame recommended by the flashing manufacturers. - 6.3 Damaged flashings or water-resistive barriers shall be repaired prior to installation of exterior wall surface in order to ensure the continuity between the water-resistive barrier and the new materials. - 6.4 Maintain a minimum 1⁄4" joint between the Bi-Fold frame and the final exterior wall surface (siding, stucco, etc.).
-SWI recommends the use of a J-mold or similar metal trim to be installed adjacent to the perimeter of the door frame to allow for precise tooling of the sealant as well as providing a suitable surface for sealant adhesion. - 6.5 Install appropriate sized open-cell backer rod or bond breaker in the joint between the door frame and the final exterior wall surface (siding, stucco, etc.) then apply sealant per the sealant manufacturer's recommendations along with reference to the methods set forth in ASTM E2112.
+5.1 After installation is complete, check the door for proper operation and locking and make adjustments to the hinges or shims according to industry standards before additional interior or exterior finishes are applied.

+5.2 Ensure that flashing materials are covered (installation of exterior wall surface) in a time frame recommended by the flashing manufacturer.

+5.3 Damaged flashings or water-resistive barriers shall be repaired prior to installation of exterior wall surface in order to ensure the continuity between the water-resistive barrier and the new materials.

+5.4 Maintain a minimum 1⁄4" joint between the door frame and the final exterior wall surface (siding, stucco, etc.).
+SWI recommends the use of a J-mold or similar metal trim to be installed adjacent the perimeter of the window frame to allow for precise tooling of the sealant as well as providing a suitable surface for sealant adhesion.
+(Figure 5.4)

+open-cell backer rod or bond breaker in the joint between the door frame and the final exterior wall surface (siding, stucco, etc.) then apply sealant per the sealant manufacturer's recommendations along with reference to the methods set forth in ASTM E2112.

-- 6.6 INTERIOR SEALANT TREATMENT: To ensure compatibility, follow the sealant manufacturer's printed application procedures and precautions.
-ASTM E2112 gives guidance on sealant selection and application. - 6.6.1 Using an appropriate sealant along with backer rod or bond breaker, apply a bead of sealant between the interior side of the Bi-Fold frame and the rough opening around all sides of the unit to form a continuous air seal. - 6.6.2 In cases where shims, clips, or anchoring devices cause interference with the application of the interior air and water seal trim, remove or take steps necessary to seal the obstructions to allow for a continuous air and water seal.
+5.6 INTERIOR SEALANT TREATMENT: To ensure compatibility, follow the sealant manufacturer's printed application procedures and precautions.
+ASTM E2112 gives guidance on sealant selection and application.

+5.6.1 Using an appropriate sealant along with backer rod or bond breaker, apply a bead of sealant between the interior side of the door frame and the rough opening around all sides of the unit to form a continuous air seal.

+5.6.2 In cases where shims, clips, or anchoring devices cause interference with the application of the interior air and water seal, trim, remove or take steps necessary to seal the obstructions to allow for a continuous air and water seal.
 In all cases, make sure the entire perimeter joint has been sealed creating an air and water tight condition.

-7.0 Additional Items
+6.0 Additional Items